cal-itp/data-infra/docs/publishing/sections/5_analytics_portfolio_site.md

 To setup your netlify key:

 - Ask in Slack/Teams for a Netlify key if you don't have one yet.
+- If you already have your Netlify key set up, find it by typing `cat ~/.bash_profile` into the root of your repo.
 - Install netlify: `npm install -g netlify-cli`
 - Navigate to your main directory
 - Edit your bash profile using Nano: